 (1) In subsection (2) —

-“insolvent” means a person who is an insolvent under administration as defined in the Corporations Act section 9.
+insolvent means a person who is an insolvent under administration as defined in the Corporations Act section 9.

 (2) An occupational therapist must, within 7 days of becoming an insolvent, give the registrar written advice of the insolvency.